 Richard Friedman is an associate research scientist at the Herbert Irving Comprehensive Cancer Center at Columbia University, and a lecturer in the Columbia University Department of Biomedical Informatics at Columbia University, Irving Medical Center.
 He has a background in physical chemistry and he has worked as a computational biologist at the center for over 25 years.
 His bioinformatics analysis activities support about 25 principal investigators (PIs) in any one year.

-He has been using Advaita’s iPathwayGuide and its predecessor tools for over 15 years.
+He has been using Advaita’s iPathwayGuide and its predecessor tools for several years.
 According to Richard, the problem that iPathwayGuide solves is the interpretation of high-throughput experiments.
 Many PIs analyze gene expression, comparing different conditions, disease and non-disease with gene expression and this can get hundreds or thousands of differentially expressed genes.
 They need to interpret the phenotypic differences between these conditions.
 For instance, what causes the disease, or what the knocked-out gene does.
 And the best way to do that is to divide that into the relevant processes, discover the relevant pathways and the relevant gene ontology categories.
 And more recently, the relevant upstream regulators, in order to cut the puzzle down to usable pieces to formulate hypotheses.
 Richard says “iPathwayGuide is the best at this”.

 Richard goes on to add: “We can have hundreds of genes, or we can have thousands of genes.
 I don’t know what all of them do.
 I look at the list.
 It’s too much for me.
 I cut it down to the top 10 pathways.
 I cut it down to gene ontology categories.
 In collaboration with the experimentalists I support, we pick the most relevant ones, and we formulate hypotheses as to how the biological phenomenon takes place, for instance the disease, or the effect of knocking out a gene, or the action of a drug. iPathwayGuide’s pathway analysis works differently and better than other available systems of which I’m aware.”